Linaro/website/_posts/previous/2015-08-03-leading-china-smartphone-innovator-meizu-becomes-first-oem-to-join-linaro-mobile-group.md

 ---
-author: linaro
-category: news
-comments: false
-date: 2015-08-03 12:26:09
-description: "Meizu becomes first OEM to join Linaro Mobile Group.
-As a current and potential customer of several of Linaroâ\x80\x99s silicon supplier members, Meizu will take on a unique role in helping define the engineering activities of LMG and our contributions to open source projects in the mobile space."
 excerpt: Meizu becomes first OEM to join Linaro Mobile Group.
 As a current and potential customer of several of Linaro’s silicon supplier members, Meizu will take on a unique role in helping define the engineering activities of LMG and our contributions to open source projects in the mobile space.
+wordpress_id: 9115
 layout: post
-link: /news/leading-china-smartphone-innovator-meizu-becomes-first-oem-to-join-linaro-mobile-group/
+author: linaro
 slug: leading-china-smartphone-innovator-meizu-becomes-first-oem-to-join-linaro-mobile-group
+description: "Meizu becomes first OEM to join Linaro Mobile Group.
+As a current and potential customer of several of Linaroâs silicon supplier members, Meizu will take on a unique role in helping define the engineering activities of LMG and our contributions to open source projects in the mobile space."
+date: 2015-08-03 12:26:09
+comments: false
+title: Leading China Smartphone Innovator Meizu becomes first OEM to join Linaro Mobile Group
 tags:
   - Linaro
   - Linaro Members
   - Linaro Mobile Group
-title: Leading China Smartphone Innovator Meizu becomes first OEM to join Linaro Mobile Group
-wordpress_id: 9115
+link: /news/leading-china-smartphone-innovator-meizu-becomes-first-oem-to-join-linaro-mobile-group/
+image: /assets/images/content/37319206961_0b863ab87d_k.jpg
+category: news
 ---
 Cambridge, UK; 3 August 2015

 Linaro Ltd, the collaborative engineering organization developing open source software for the Arm® architecture, today announced that Meizu Technology Company Ltd has become the first OEM to join the Linaro Mobile Group (LMG).